Sheenjek River Canoe

 TRIP DETAILS

 Starting in the limestone peaks of the Eastern Brooks Range the Sheenjek’s clear waters flow through deep gravel beds of ancient fossils and beneath gray and purple mountains.
 The upper river is dry and spare with enormous vistas and excellent hiking.
-As the river flows south and descends, the banks grow lush (for the Arctic) with every hue of green you can imagine, and before long the river enters the northernmost boreal forest, an open parkland of spruce dotted with lakes.
+As the river flows south and descends, the banks grow lush (by arctic standards) with every hue of green you can imagine, and before long the river enters the northernmost boreal forest, an open parkland of spruce dotted with lakes.
 Further south the Sheenjek is surrounded by the dark green of large trees and an ecology similar to the interior of Alaska.
 Each area has its charms and distinct wildlife.

 Our trip on the Sheenjek focuses on the area of transition between tundra and forest, home to an astonishing mix of creatures.
 We may see tundra species like caribou, grizzly bears, arctic ground squirrel, and ptarmigan.
 Later in the trip we may see animals typical of the boreal forest such as beaver, moose, grouse, and lynx.

 Everywhere we look we will find beauty.
-Our Sheenjek River Canoe Trip travels through the Wilderness portion of the Arctic National Wildlife Refuge.
+Our Sheenjek river canoe trip travels through the wilderness portion of the Arctic National Wildlife Refuge.
 The Sheenjek River is also a National Wild and Scenic River and truly an icon of the Refuge.

 Itinerary